jaycfields/jry/README.md

 maps

-    ; submap returns true if a map is (recursively) a submap (submap? {:a 1 :b {:c 2}} {:a 1 :b {:c 2 :d 3} :e 4}) => true (submap? {:a 1 :b {:c 2}} {:a "9" :b {:c 2 :d 3} :e 4}) => false
+    ; submap? returns true if a map is (recursively) a submap (submap? {:a 1 :b {:c 2}} {:a 1 :b {:c 2 :d 3} :e 4}) => true (submap? {:a 1 :b {:c 2}} {:a "9" :b {:c 2 :d 3} :e 4}) => false
     (submap? {:a 1 :b {:c 2}} {:a 1 :b {:c "9" :d 3} :e 4}) => false